MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound.md

 ### Spatializer middleware support
 Support for Windows' HRTFs is available for some 3rd-party audio engines:
-* A plugin is available for the [Unity audio engine](spatial-sound-in-unity.md) that calls the HRTF XAPO
+* A [Unity audio engine](spatial-sound-in-unity.md) plugin calls the HRTF XAPO
-* A plugin is available for the [Wwise audio engine](https://www.audiokinetic.com/products/plug-ins/msspatial/) that calls the ISpatialAudioClient API
+* A [Wwise audio engine plugin](https://www.audiokinetic.com/products/plug-ins/msspatial/) calls the ISpatialAudioClient API

 ## Acoustics
 Spatial audio can be about more than direction.
 Other dimensions, including occlusion, obstruction, reverb, portalling, and source modelling, are collectively referred to as 'acoustics'.
+Without acoustics, spatialized sounds lack a perceived distance and are heard as being 'stuck' on a sphere surrounding the listener.

+Acoustics treatment can range from simple to very complex.
+By using a simple reverb, such as that supported by any audio engine, you can push spatialized sounds out into the environment surrounding the listener.
+For more details, see [spatial sound design](spatial-sound-design.md).

-[Project Acoustics](http://aka.ms/acoustics) is an effective option for cases where the relevant scene geometry is static, such as in many immersive headset applications.
+Rich and compelling acoustics treatment is available from acoustics systems such as [Project Acoustics](http://aka.ms/acoustics).
+Project Acoustics can model the effect of walls, doors, and other scene geometry on a sound, and is an effective option for cases where the relevant scene geometry is known at development time.